bartnv/logtrim/README.md

     -e subcommand
           Execute <subcommand> once the new logfile is in place.
 This can be used to signal daemon processes to reopen their logfiles.

+    -o    Write the skipped lines (those before the cutoff timestamp) to stdout.
+          This option disables the normal informational output.